Mil-leon/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `PowerBake` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: View Customer Details**
+**Use case: View Client Details**

 <u>MSS</u>

-1. User requests to list all customers
+1. User requests to list all clients
-2. PowerBake shows a list of customers
+2. PowerBake shows a list of clients

     Use case ends.